 Legislation for Patients in Denmark

-There are four ways to obtain legal cannabis for medicinal use today.
+There are four ways to obtain medical cannabis legally:

 - The magisterial order